makermovement/WebResearcherJS/README.md

 <img width=300px src="logo.png">

-> One of the challenges to parsing information from the internet is that, we oftentimes are unable to retain it.
-But if we pro-actively engage in the content by taking notes as we read, maybe we would not run into this issue.
+> One of the challenges to using the internet as a means to learn is that, we oftentimes are unable to retain the information that we just read.
+But _maybe_ we would not run into this issue if there was a way to pro-actively engage in the content.

 WebResearcher is a simple web annotation tool written in javascript that lets you annotate a webpage, store your annotations locally and load them up again later.
 It also lets multiple users collaboratively share notes via a mqtt-server.